Correlations of sieve weights and distributions of zeros: Introduction

-Theorem \ref{Theorem GGOS} seems to be the limit of what one can prove without assuming a stronger hypothesis than GRH.
-The question of whether a better lower bound can be proved under stronger hypotheses was taken up in Juhas' thesis \cite{Ju16}, in which the following theorem was proved:
+We are interested in whether, under stronger hypotheses than GRH, a better lower bound than \eqref{eq: AH FT} can be shown.
+This question was already taken up Juhas' thesis \cite{Ju16}, in which the following theorem was proved: